Social Policy Association

 October 27, 2017 S-P-A-Administrator 0

 Social policy matters.
 Rigorous, independent, robust study of it matters, as does teaching the next generation to be more policy-literate.
-At 50 the SPA is as important to all of these as ever, helping to develop, integrate and […]
+At 50 the SPA is as important […]

 What can the field of social policy learn from the Grenfell Fire tragedy?
 Ruth Lister reflects in her presidential address to the Social Policy Association in July 2017.